Stuart Alan Streichler

-Autumn 2013: This course examines the origins, development, controversies, and limitations of political institutions and processes.
+Spring 2014: This course examines the origins, development, controversies, and limitations of political institutions and processes.
 The focus of attention will be on American national government institutions (Congress, the presidency, and the federal courts), especially the presidency as a point of interaction in American political culture.
 We will also cover campaigns, political rhetoric, and developments in American political thought.

 Student learning goals

 Students will critically examine the development and interaction of formal institutions and informal political forces.

 Students will analyze the principal components of US government.

 Students will critically evaluate competing arguments on major political questions.

 Students will gain an appreciation of the historical context for contemporary political controversies.